ifellows/salt/salt_website/src/content/docs/getting-started/first-steps.md

 Open the SALT app on the tablet and follow the setup wizard:

-1. **Server Configuration** — enter your server URL (e.g. `https://your-domain.example.org`)
+1. **Server Configuration**: enter your server URL (e.g. `https://your-domain.example.org`)
-2. **Enter setup code** — type the 6-character code from step 4
+2. **Enter setup code**: type the 6-character code from step 4
-3. **Create admin account** — set a username, full name, and password for the tablet administrator
+3. **Create admin account**: set a username, full name, and password for the tablet administrator
-4. **Fingerprint enrollment** — enrol the administrator's fingerprint (or skip to use password-only authentication)
+4. **Fingerprint enrollment**: enrol the administrator's fingerprint (or skip to use password-only authentication)

 The tablet will download the active survey and facility configuration from the server.